Chapter 11 Haig 121224

 can become a hindrance, if not worn wisely.
 It can also be an asset.

-Many times, it can get a person off "dead center", but that means
+Many times, it can get a person off dead center, but that means nothing

-nothing if not worn wisely.
-With the help of a couple God given mentors
+if not worn wisely.
+With the help of a couple God given mentors in his

-in his early years, Haig had learned to wear his chip wisely.
-The chip,
+early years, Haig had learned to wear his chip wisely.
+The chip, itself,

-itself, was created in the aftermath of his father's sudden death, when
+was created in the aftermath of his father's sudden death, when he was

-his entire family struggled sorely, after his well-established attorney
+family struggled sorely, after his well-established attorney father

 However, a "God sent" uncle stepped in just in time, to provide him and